Woodward's Building: Decline

 Woodward's fortunes declined as customers gravitated toward suburban shopping malls during the 1960s.
 The relocation of the Eaton's department store from West Hastings and Richards (a few blocks away), to the uptown location of Pacific Centre in the 1960s signalled the demise of West Hastings Street as the central retail district of the city.
 This was further exasperated by the deindustrialization of the old city centre, which led to the migration of working-class residents out of the area and the loss of an essential source of clients.
 Immediately the following deindustrialization was the expansion of the quaternary sector of the post-industrial economy over at the West End, shifting major economic activities to the new city centre near Burrard and Georgia streets, further reducing Woodward's prominence.

 In the 1980s, Woodward's sold the food floor – long known for its quality and its line of unusual specialties – to Safeway.
-The flagship food floor became an IGA store until the building closed as Safeway showed no interest in that location.
+The flagship food floor became an IGA store until the building closed, as Safeway showed no interest in that location.
 During the same time, the area around Woodward's building started to decline socially and economically.

 In 1993, Woodward's went bankrupt and closed its doors.
 Many of the store's suburban locations were sold to the Hudson's Bay Company for conversion to Zellers and Bay stores.
 Still, there was little interest in the historic downtown building.
 The closing of Woodward's store precipitated an even more rapid decline in the area.

 Redevelopment

 Early proposals

 In 1995 the building was acquired by Fama Holdings.
 By using the services of Brook Development Planning, Davidson Yuen Simpson and Foad Rafii Architects developed a plan to build private housing in the building.
 However, many of those in the neighbourhood strongly objected, as they felt it important that the project incorporate social housing.
-The provincial government of British Columbia decided to fund some social housing as part of the project, but Fama and the province could not come to an agreement, and the project died.
+The provincial government of British Columbia decided to fund some social housing as part of the project, but Fama and the province could not agree, and the project died.
 The building stood largely vacant, except for the occasional film shoot.
 In 2001 the province bought the building from Fama for $22 million.
-A variety of options were pursued to develop the building, but in early 2002 the new Provincial government put the project on hold.
+Various options were pursued to develop the building, but in early 2002 the new Provincial government put the project on hold.

 In the fall of 2002, a small group of community activists squatted the empty building for one week in a campaign to secure social housing from the Provincial government.
 After the police eviction, a tent city was erected on the sidewalks around the building for another three months.
 The series of events is known as the Woodward's Squat, or "Woodsquat," which has been acknowledged for "setting in motion the eventual redevelopment of the landmark department store building."